Small Cap Growth Fund

 Down Capture Ratio is a measure of the manager’s performance in down markets relative to the market itself.
 A value of 90 suggests the manager’s loss is only nine tenths of the market’s loss.
 The Downside Capture Ratio is calculated by dividing the return of the manager during the down periods by the return of the market during the same periods.

-Figures are derived from FactSet as of 12/31/2019.
+Figures are derived from FactSet as of the date indicated.
 The Forward Price/Earnings (P/E) ratio is the weighted harmonic aggregate of the Forward P/E ratios of all the stocks currently held in the Portfolio.
 The Forward P/E ratio of a stock is not a forecast of the Fund’s performance and is calculated by dividing the current ending price of the stock by its forecasted calendar year Earnings Per Share (EPS).
 The forecasted EPS of a company is based on consensus estimates, not Neuberger Berman’s own projections, and it may or may not be realized.
 In addition, any revision to a forecast could affect the market price of a security.
 By quoting them herein, Neuberger Berman does not offer an opinion as to the accuracy of, and does not guarantee, these forecasted numbers.
 The ratio shown excludes companies with negative EPS.
 The long-term growth rate is calculated weekly by taking the median of all First Call contributing broker estimates of a company’s projected earnings growth over a period of two to five years.
 Baseline calculates a dollar-weighted figure at the beginning of each month based on the fund’s portfolio holdings.
 The long-term growth rate is based on projections, which may or may not be realized.

 The Fund’s Investor Class was used to calculate beta, a measure of the magnitude of a fund’s past share price fluctuations in relation to the fluctuations in the stock market (as represented by the fund’s benchmark).
 While not predictive of the future, funds with a beta greater than 1 have in the past been more volatile than the benchmark, and those with a beta less than 1 have in the past been less volatile than the benchmark.
 Sharpe Ratio is a measure of the risk adjusted return of a portfolio.
 The ratio represents the return gained per unit of risk taken.
 It is calculated by taking the excess return (annualized return less the risk free rate) divided by the standard deviation.